ktmiyawaki/BGGN213/README.md

 # BGGN213 Bioinformatics class
 Classwork from BGGN213

-This is my work from [BGGN213 at UC San Diego](https://bioboot.github.io/bggn213_F19/).
+This is my work from [BGGN213 at UC San Diego](https://bioboot.github.io/bggn213_F19/) from Fall 2019.

 Contents:
 - Class05 R graphics